sdsearle/Umbrella/README.md

 # Language

-At Nerdery we embrace the power and flexibility of the Kotlin language and primarily use Kotlin when developing for Android.
-The provided Base Project has been written in Kotlin.

-Because Kotlin is new to the industry, you are welcome to use the language that you are most comfortable with for your portion of the NAT.
+The base project is written in Kotlin, you are welcome to use the language that you are most comfortable with for your portion of the NAT.
 Kotlin is fully interoperable with Java.

 # APIs